 Here and Now

 With the industry standard being 1.6 GPF, many areas offer a toilet rebate to get older users up to date.
 Checking to see if such a rebate is available in your area may save you a couple hundred dollars.
 The 1.6 GPF is considered to be low flow toilets, while the only way to get Watersense certified is to have a high efficiency toilet that uses 1.28 gallons per flush.
 These are the cream of the crop, as the certification process is rigorous and long.
 The lowest recorded GPF from a quality toilet is 1, and these are usually located on dual flush options.
 Using any one of these newer toilets will cut your water bill down significantly, to the point that you’ll save a load per year.
 And now that the power is just as good with the efficient toilets as they have ever been, there is no reason to gloss over the idea of purchasing a new toilet to replace a water hungry older toilet.
 Toilets in today’s world have the best balance of power and water savings, and all at a great price.
+You can read toilet reviews and flush ratings in this guide.

 Power VS Efficiency